 For additional networking information that your order will require, see Required networking information for your Bare Metal Solution order.

-For issues with Bare Metal Solution infrastructure or services, contact Google Cloud Support.
+For issues with Bare Metal Solution infrastructure or services, contact Customer Care.
 You can find contact information on the Support Overview page in the Google Cloud Console.
-If Google Cloud Support determines that a problem resides in your SAP systems, you are referred to SAP Support.
+If Customer Care determines that a problem resides in your SAP systems, you are referred to SAP Support.

 For SAP product-related issues, log your support request with SAP support.
 SAP evaluates the support ticket and, if it appears to be a Bare Metal Solution infrastructure issue, transfers the ticket to the Google Cloud component BC-OP-LNX-GOOGLE or BC-OP-NT-GOOGLE.